 “I’m not always checking Asana, so when I see that notification in Slack, it means I have something to review.
 I constantly have too many tabs open, so I love that I have one less platform to visit.”

-Webinar: Get work done your way
+Webinar: How Slack gets work done their way

-Join us on July 28 to learn how Slack’s own teams harness the power of their workspace and customize it to reflect the way they want to work.Register today
+Learn how Slack’s own teams harness the power of their workspace and customize it to reflect the way they want to work.Register today

 Wrangle and respond to notifications faster

 In today’s digital-first world, the more communication you receive, the more challenging it is to toggle between the different tools you rely on for work.
 Slack helps curb the context switching with any of the more than 2,500 apps available in the Slack App Directory that teams can instantly integrate into their Slack workspaces.
 When you can organize and respond to notifications (or even mute them) in one place, you work faster and stay focused on the work that needs your attention.

 Keep critical updates from getting lost in the noise by setting up notifications from a project management tool, such as Asana, Trello and Monday.com, to go directly into Slack.
 As your team is making progress, you can add new tasks, update tasks with new due dates and assignees, and mark tasks as complete, without leaving your Slack workspace.Set up notifications from a project management tool